Using Analytics Platforms for Structure Review

 Pitfall 1: Ignoring interest rate paths in floating-rate structures

 For CLOs and floating-rate ABS, the forward SOFR curve matters enormously for cash flow projections.
 Intex allows you to input custom interest rate vectors alongside collateral assumptions.
-The durable lesson: always run at least three rate paths (forward curve, +200 bps, -100 bps) when analyzing floating-rate structures.
+The rule that survives: always run at least three rate paths (forward curve, +200 bps, -100 bps) when analyzing floating-rate structures.

 Pitfall 2: Misunderstanding trigger mechanisms